opentripmodel/documentation/app/docs/profiles/carbon-footprint.md

 In addition to the OTM profiles described here, which are specifically aimed at the exchange of input and output data for CO₂ calculations in transport logistics, there are other (international) standards and initiatives relevant to the exchange of carbon footprint data.
 These can be complementary to the OTM profiles or have a broader scope.
 Some important examples are:

 - **IDTA Asset Administration Shell (AAS) - Submodel Carbon Footprint:** Standardizes the description and exchange of the [Product Carbon Footprint (PCF)](https://industrialdigitaltwin.org/wp-content/uploads/2024/01/IDTA-2023-0-9-_Submodel_CarbonFootprint.pdf), including the CO₂ impact of transport as part of the product life cycle.
 It defines, among other things, scope, methodology, and allocation.
 - **Digital Product Passports (DPP) & UN/CEFACT Transparency Protocol:** ESPR-driven Digital Product Passports require detailed product information, including CO₂ data.
-The UN/CEFACT Transparency Protocol ([https://uncefact.github.io/spec-untp/docs/specification/DigitalProductPassport/](https://uncefact.github.io/spec-untp/docs/specification/DigitalProductPassport/)) provides a framework for this.
-Data sharing initiatives such as Catena-X [LINK] apply this.
+The [UN/CEFACT Transparency Protocol](https://uncefact.github.io/spec-untp/docs/specification/DigitalProductPassport/) provides a framework for this.
+Data sharing initiatives such as [Catena-X](https://catena-x.net/) apply this.